 Introduction

 In this article, you will learn how to develop a C++ program that prompts a user to enter a number and then prints that number.
-The discussion includes different methods to enhance user interaction and error handling to ensure the program behaves correctly in different input scenarios.
+Explore different methods to enhance user interaction and error handling to ensure the program behaves correctly in different input scenarios.

 Accepting User Input